 TactileCBT - PBT in Action

-Educationalist Gay Jones, developed the system as trialed.
+Educationalist Gay Jones further developed the system.
 Her enthusiasm for the PBT method is almost palpable.
-She describes PBT as really catching her imagination, being deceptively simple and the missing link between NLP techniques, mindfulness and CBT.
-She says it’s a tool that gets into the right bits of the brain.
+She describes PBT as really catching her imagination.
+She says it's deceptively simple and the missing link between NLP techniques, mindfulness and CBT.
+It’s also a tool that gets into the right bits of the brain.

 Gay feels it has potential outside of mainstream education, too: "In a trial with an eight-year-old boy high up on the autistic spectrum, he’s found it really useful if he catches himself at the right time.
 If he goes into anger or a highly charged emotional state, it’s too late.
 But if it’s before that time, he’s finding it quite effective.
 And for every time he does catch it, it’s an improvement for him and everyone around him.
 And he’s working together with his mum on it."